ManeRdz/e-commerce/README.md

 The purpose of this project is to learn and practice concepts related to:

-- Strengthen my ReactJS bases.
+- Strengthening my ReactJS foundations.
-- Understand better how React state works.
+- Gaining a better understanding of how React state works.
 - Learn to use the useReducer hook.
 - Improve my CSS skills.
-- Improve my programming logic
+- Enhancing my programming logic

-#### **Before you visit the page you must have the demo user**
+#### **Before you visit the page, please use the demo credentials:**

 Demo username: Test
 Demo Password: test